pratikbaid3/Flutter_Completionist_Legacy/README.md

-"Conpletionist" is a app that tracks in-game progress in PS4 and Xbox One Games.
+"Completionist" is a app that tracks in-game progress in PS4 and Xbox One Games.
 Tracks all the achieved trophies and provides helpful tips and tricks to achieve the test

 Splash Screen: